FlorianKrull/CompilerConstructionSS2019/specification.md

 The front-end's task is to validate a given input using syntactic and semantic checks.
 The syntactic checking is done by the *parser* which, on success, generates an abstract syntax tree (AST).
-This tree data structure is mainly used for semantic checking, although one can also apply transformations on it.
+This tree data structure is mainly used for semantic checking, although one can also apply transformations to it.
 Moving on, the AST is translated to the compiler's intermediate representation (IR) and passed to the core.
 Invalid inputs cause errors to be reported.

 The core provides infrastructure for running analyses and transformations on the IR.
-These analyses and transformation are commonly used for optimisation.
+These analyses and transformations are commonly used for optimisation.
 Additional data structures, like the control flow graph (CFG), are utilised for this phase.
 Next, the (optimised) IR is passed to the back-end.